 For suspension, arrears must be equal to or greater than six months current support obligation and the NCP has not made a payment within the last six months.

-For revocation, the criteria is a third finding of delinquency if the noncustodial parent has received two license suspensions within the previous 12 months.
+For revocation, the criteria is a third finding of delinquency if the NCP has received two license suspensions within the previous 12 months.

 Any license which grants a person a right or privilege to engage in a professional activity.